Haga Palace: History

-When King Gustaf III was killed in 1792 the work on his grandiose castle at Brunnsviken was cancelled and his son and successor King Gustav IV Adolf instead started building a more modest palace.
+When King Gustav III was killed in 1792, the work on his grandiose castle at Brunnsviken was cancelled and his son and successor King Gustav IV Adolf instead started building a more modest palace.
 The King turned to relatively young architect Carl Christoffer Gjörwell with the aim to build a modern house in Italian villa style.
 Gjörwell had been employed at Haga since 1788 and had studied for Louis Jean Desprez both at the erection of the royal pavilion and with the incomplete castle in Brunnsviken.
 He was also the architect behind the Echo Temple.
-He modelled it after ballet-master Gallidiers Italian villa at Drottningholm which Gjörwell had design himself.
-The foundation was laid-out in May 1802 and already before the end of the year the building was under roof.
-Building contractor was Herman Edberg who, aside from having skilled craftsmen as bricklayers and carpenters also had a group of infantrymen from Södermanlands regemente at his disposal.
-In December 1803 The King was informed that the stands were removed and the marble columns were raised.
+He modelled it after ballet-master Gallodier's Italian villa at Drottningholm which Gjörwell had designed himself.
+The foundation was laid-out in May 1802 and already before the end of the year the building was roofed.
+The building contractor was Herman Edberg who, aside from having skilled craftsmen as bricklayers and carpenters also had a group of infantrymen from Södermanlands regemente at his disposal.
+In December 1803 the King was informed that the scaffolding had been removed and the marble columns were raised.
 The columns were originally from Finland and had been brought to Poland during the reign of King Sigismund.
-They were taken back to Sweden by King Gustaf II Adolf and used by Nicodemus Tessin the Younger in the building of the German Church in Karlskrona.
-When the Church was rebuilt after a massive fire in 1790 14 columns were left available for future use.
-The floor was made out of oak from Fredrikhovs Castle and the stone was originally intended for King Gustav III:s never completed castle at Brunnsviken.
+They were taken back to Sweden by King Gustav II Adolf of Sweden and used by Nicodemus Tessin the Younger in the building of the German Church in Karlskrona.
+When the church was rebuilt after a massive fire in 1790 14 columns were left available for future use.
+The floor was made out of oak from Fredrikshov Palace and the stone was originally intended for King Gustav III:s never completed castle at Brunnsviken.
 The whole interior was finished at the end of 1805.

 From the 1820s the palace was used as a summer house for Crown Prince Oscar and his consort Josephine.
 In the 1860 the palace was renovated for King Oscar I's youngest son Prince August and his wife Princess Therese.
-The Princess lived at Haga Palace until her demise in 1914 and she put her touch to the Palace during her 54-year-long dwelling.
+The Princess lived at Haga Palace until her demise in 1914 and she put her touch to the palace during her 54-year-long dwelling.